 Discontinuities in depth, surface orientation, scene illumination variations, and material properties changes lead to discontinuities in image brightness.
 We get the set of curves that indicate the boundaries of objects and surface markings, and curves that correspond to discontinuities in surface orientation.

-Thus, applying an edge detection algorithm to an image may significantly reduce the amount of data to be processed and may therefore filter out information that may be regarded as less relevant while preserving the important structural properties of an image.
+Thus, Applying an edge detection algorithm to an image can significantly reduce the amount of data to process, filtering out less relevant information while preserving the important structural properties of the image.

 As you can see in fig 1.1, the structural properties of an image are captured through edge detection.